-In September, the NFL took away the Patriots' first-round draft pick, fined the team $250,000 and fined coach Bill Belichick another $500,000 after catching a Patriots video assistant taping from the sidelines during a game against the Jets in Week 1.
+In September, the NFL took away the Patriots' first-round draft pick, fined the team $250,000 and fined coach Bill Belichick another $500,000 after catching a Patriots video assistant on the New York Jets' sideline during a game in Week 1.
 A league rule prohibits clubs from using a video camera on the sidelines for any purpose - including recording signals relayed to opposing players on the field.

 ``It turned me off a little bit,'' said Kevin Turner, a Patriots fan from California. ``Recording hand signals, it's just not right.
 If they did it again next year, I'd be a little less of a fan.
 But hopefully they've learned their lesson with the fine.''

 Some may ask, what's the big deal?

 The legacy of cheating in sports involves hundreds of unwritten rules, hazy lines and shades of gray.